YourICP/mcp-server/docs/tutorials/medium-clean-crm-with-ai-agent.md

 ## What the workflow actually feels like

-Here's a real one.
-After a webinar, I get a list of registrants — usually just names and personal-looking emails, half of them junk.
-Before, that list sat in a spreadsheet until someone found time to clean it.

-Now I paste it into the chat and say:
+I paste a list into the chat and say:

 > Enrich these 40 registrants, drop anyone without a verified business email, and give me a table with name, title, company, and company domain.

 The agent calls `submit_lookup`, polls `check_lookup`, filters out the unverified rows, and hands back a clean table — in one turn.
 No export, no re-import, no context switch.
-When I spot a title that looks stale, I just ask it to re-verify that one row.

-The shift is subtle but real: cleaning stopped being a scheduled chore and became something that happens **whenever I notice the data is wrong**.
+The shift is subtle but real: cleaning stopped being a scheduled chore and became something that happens **whenever I notice the data is wrong**, or whenever I want to make sure my current dataset is spotless before being used.
 That's the difference between data hygiene as a project and data hygiene as a habit.

 ## Why open source matters here